 Dr Mary Hutchison

 Dr Keen has recently completed a book published by Oxford University Press on comparative study of Aboriginal economy and society at the threshold of colonisation.
 For more information on the book, visit Aboriginal Economy and Society

-Ms. Koenig submitted her thesis for approval in August 2012.
-She is currently preparing a proposal for the publication of her PhD thesis, entitled: The Cultural Face of Conflict: Dayak-Madurese Violence in 1996/97 in West Kalimantan, Indonesia.
+Dr Koenig's PhD thesis is entitled The Cultural Face of Conflict: Dayak-Madurese Violence in 1996/97 in West Kalimantan, Indonesia.